 Financial privacy: Protections by an insurer or its representative (or lack thereof) were insufficient to ensure the privacy of financial information.

-Misleading advertising: Unacceptable promotion of insurance or a regulated product which is misleading in fact or product nature.
+Misleading advertising: Unacceptable promotion of insurance or a regulated product which is misleading.

-Health privacy: Insufficient protections to ensure privacy of health information.
+Health privacy: Failing to ensure privacy of health information.

 Unauthorized entity: Marketing and/or sales practices of an entity or individual not licensed or authorized to conduct business in the state where the product was marketed or sold.